7 Ways to Find a Mastermind Group

 - See if there are any local mastermind groups by checking Meetup.com or Eventbrite.
 You can search within a radius of your zip code to find local mastermind groups on many topics.
 Then contact the group organizer and find out if the group is still meeting, and if they’re taking new members.
 (Some of the listings on these sites are old/defunct, so check with the group organizer.)

 - Go to Google and simply search “mastermind group” plus your location, or “mastermind group near me.”
-Google will scan people’s websites and find those local to you who mention mastermind groups.
+Google will find those local to you.
+If you are looking for a specific topic, add that to the search, such as “executive CEO mastermind group.”

 - Talk with colleagues and friends and let them know what you’re looking for.
-Ask your connections via email, Facebook, Twitter and LinkedIn if they know of any existing groups looking for new members, or any new groups that are forming.
+Ask your connections via email and your social media sites if they know of any existing groups looking for new members (any new groups that are forming).
 Ask coworkers.
 They might be in a mastermind group right now and would know if the group is a good match for you.
 Or through their network of friends and colleagues, they can spread the word about what you’re looking for.

-- Check with your favorite mentors, teachers and writers.
+- Check with your favorite mentors and teachers.
 They often have mastermind groups, and they don’t always advertise them.
 If they don’t have groups themselves, they may know of others who do.

 - Check with your local professional organizations, including trade groups, Chambers of Commerce, religious groups, community groups, networking groups, and schools.
 Anywhere that groups of people regularly meet together are the most likely to have mastermind groups.